NLnetLabs/krill-manual/source/upgrade.rst

 Starting with Krill 0.9.5 we have introduced a new command line tool that can be used to help prepare for krill migrations.

-If you built krill using cargo then you will find that a new binary called :command:`krillup` is installed alongside with krill.
+If you built Krill using Cargo then you will find that a new binary called :command:`krillup` is installed alongside with krill.
 But, if you are using the packages that we provide then you can install and upgrade this binary separately.
 For example on a Debian system: